sungchang79/RDS-FOR-SQLSERVER/en/console-guide.md

     * You can delete scheduled tasks with status 'Scheduled', 'Registered', 'Canceled', 'Error', or 'Verification Failed'.
     * If you delete a scheduled task with 'Scheduled' or 'Registered' status, the task will not be executed.

-### Backing up to object storage
+### Back Up to Object Storage

 The DB instance can be backed up and the backup file can be exported to the object storage.

 ![DB Instance Details > Back Up To Object Storage](https://static.toastoven.net/prod_rds_mssql/20210209/output/db_instance_obs_backup_menu.png)

-After selecting a specific DB instance from the list, click the **Back up to object storage** button, which will then show the following popup:
+After selecting a specific DB instance from the list, click the **Back Up to Object Storage** button, and the following pop-up shows up:

 ![DB Instance Details > Back Up To Object Storage](https://static.toastoven.net/prod_rds_mssql/20210209/output/db_instance_backup_to_obs_modal.png)